TennaCAM 2.0 Fleet Driver-Facing AI (DMS) Overview and FAQ

 • If the driver is wearing a shirt that blends with the color of the seatbelt, false positives may present.

-Tenna is committed to continuing to improve camera ai capabilities, as safety is our top priority for you and your team members.
+Tenna is committed to continuing to improve camera AI capabilities, as safety is our top priority for you and your team members.
 In the event of constant false positives, please forward to your Tenna Rep for review.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.